3 Must-see historic cities

 Italy has 4,720 miles of coastline, most of it spectacular.
 Sorrento is particularly impressive.
 Dine in a trattoria by the sea, enjoy a trip to the chic island of Capri, and gaze across the azure seas of the Amalfi Coast.

 The cellars of Tuscany are filled with some of Europe’s finest wines so it would be rude not to stop for a vineyard tasting session.
 If you journey along the lesser known White Wine Road in the Veneto region you’ll find yourself in the home of sparkling Prosecco.

 8 Shop 'til you drop

 From fashion to food, shopping in Italy is always world class.
-Browse the designer boutiques of Rome and Florence, snap up seaside styles in Sorrento or check out the chic shops around Lake Como.
+Browse the designer boutiques of Rome and Florence, snap up seaside styles in Sorrento or check out the chic shops around Lake Garda.
 Plus, nearly every Italian town boasts a colourful market.